 Key Takeaways

-- James Broadnax, 37, was executed on Thursday evening at Huntsville State Penitentiary for a 2008 double murder
+- James Garfield Broadnax, 37, executed by lethal injection in Texas for a 2008 double murder he maintained he did not commit.

 Broadnax's cousin, Demarius Cummings, who is serving life without parole, recently confessed to being the shooter and urged Broadnax to take the blame for the crime.
 Broadnax's legal team argued that this confession was supported by DNA evidence linking Cummings to the murder weapon and one victim's pocket.